 Fibonacci retracements, fans, arcs, and time series are some of the best technical analysis tools for traders.
-They are not a perfect indicator (what is right) but they are very helpful if you know the basics.
+They are not perfect indicators (what is right) but they are incredibly helpful if you understand the basics.

 Many years ago an Italian gentleman named Leonardo Fibonacci discovered ratios that exist throughout all of nature.
 These ratios are used to describe the proportions found in atoms as well as patterns found among stars and planets.
-These proportions help keep balance in the natural world and it also appears that stock markets exhibit a similar proportion.
+The proportions help to keep balance in the natural world, and it also appears that stock markets exhibit a similar proportion.

 Bees Can Teach Us About Trading

 One example of this ratio is found in bees.
-If you know the number of female and male bees in a hive, you can divide the number of females by the number of males and find the number will be 1.618.
-Another example that is easier to measure is the human body.
-First, measure the distance from the shoulder to the fingertip.
+If you count the number of female and male bees in any particular hive then divide the number of females by the number of males, you will find the number to be something close to 1.618.
+Another example that’s easier to measure is the human body.
+For this, you will first measure the distance from the shoulder to the fingertip.
 Next, measure the length from the elbow to the fingertip.
-Divide the larger number by the smaller number and you will get a number close to 1.618.
+Divide the larger number by the smaller number.
+The result?
+You get a number in the region of 1.618.

-This quotient is referred to many times as the golden mean, the golden ratio or the divine proportion.
-Most everything contains measurable properties that will conform to this ratio.
+This quotient (1.618) is referred by many times as the golden mean, the golden ratio, or the divine proportion.
+Nearly everything in nature contains measurable properties that conform to this ratio.
+What’s more?
 Even financial markets follow this same pattern.

 How Does This Relate To Trading?

-In the world of stock analyzing, the golden ratio is normally expressed in three different percentages – 61.8%, 50% and 38.2%.
-When applying the Fibonacci ratios to stock trading, there are four main methods: fans, arcs, retracements and time series.
+In the world of stock analyzing, the golden ratio is normally expressed in three different percentages – 61.8%, 50%, and 38.2%.
+When applying the Fibonacci ratios to stock trading, there are four main methods used: fans, arcs, retracements, and time series.

-The fans, like the name suggests, are made from diagonal lines.
-The high price and the low price is first determined and then a vertical line is placed through the point furthest to the right.
-This line is divided to show 61.8%, 50% and 38.2%.
+Fibonacci Fans, just as the name suggests, are made from diagonal lines.
+They comprise three diagonal lines that use Fibonacci ratios to help identify key levels of support and resistance.
+To create Fans, the high price and the low price in a given period are first determined.
+Thereafter, a vertical line is drawn through the point furthest to the right.
+This line is then divided to show the key Fibonacci ratios of 61.8%, 50%, and 38.2%.
 From the point furthest to the left, three lines are drawn to the new percentage markers.

-Horizontal lines are used to show the points of resistance or support.
+Fibonacci retracements are hugely popular tools used by many traders to help identify strategic places in which to place transactions, target prices, and even stop losses.
+Additionally, these horizontal lines can also be used to show the points of resistance or support.
 After identifying the high and low prices on the chart, five lines are marked.
 The first line will be at 100% or the high point.
 The second line appears at 61.8%.
 The third line appears at 50%.
 The fourth line appears at 38.2%.
 The fifth and final line will be at 0% which is also the low point.
 Whenever a noticeable price fluctuation occurs, the new support and resistance areas will be within these lines.

 History has a way of repeating itself, which is the foundation of stock analysis.
 The Fibonacci ratio and its application to stock markets is a wonderful tool in identifying the support and resistance for stock prices.